 Newbold graduated from Hanover College in May of 2013 with a degree in Kinesiology and Integrative Physiology.

-Brett Williams joined Indiana Sports Corp staff in November, 2016 as Public Relations Manager.
-In her role, Williams directs, coordinates and manages the development, planning and execution of Indiana Sports Corp's public relations, media relations and social media strategies.
+Brett Kramer joined Indiana Sports Corp staff in November, 2016 as Public Relations Manager before being promoted to Director of Public Relations in 2020.
+In her role, Kramer directs, coordinates and manages the development, planning and execution of Indiana Sports Corp's public relations, media relations, and social media strategies.

-Williams graduated in December, 2012 from Michigan State University with a degree in Communication and specialization in Public Relations.
-At Michigan State, Williams was a student-athlete in the sport of softball.
+Kramer graduated in December, 2012 from Michigan State University with a degree in Communication and specialization in Public Relations.
+At Michigan State, Kramer was a student-athlete in the sport of softball.

 Caleb Kolby joined the Indiana Sports Corp staff in a full-time role as the Events Coordinator in June, 2015.
 Kolby's main focus at Indiana Sports Corp is event operations.